blinkletter/UsingGAMESS/_build/html/_sources/1_Setup 2.md

 ### Obtain and Install

 Download the compressed file and extract it.
 Put the resulting folder in `/Applications`.
-In the `/Applications/GamessQ` directory we will see the following files$\ldots$
+In the `/Applications/GamessQ` directory we will see the following files&hellip;

 | File                  | Description                                                    |
 | :-------------------- | :------------------------------------------------------------- |